core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Verifying the Request {#sec-pairwise-verify-req}

-Upon receiving a request with the Group Flag set to 0, the server MUST process it as defined in {{ssec-verify-request}}, with the following differences.
+Upon receiving a request with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the server MUST process it as defined in {{ssec-verify-request}}, with the following differences.

 * If the server discards the request due to not retrieving a Security Context associated to the OSCORE group or to not supporting the pairwise mode, the server MAY respond with a 4.02 (Bad Option) error.
 When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.